Medical Terms Glossary

 Leukaemia Cancer of the blood cells Leukaemia is a malignant disease (cancer) that affects the blood and bone marrow.

-Low Blood Pressure Hypotension Condition in which the force of the blood against your artery walls is low.
+Low blood pressure Hypotension Condition in which the force of the blood against your artery walls is low.

 Lupus Is a long term autoimmune disease in which the immune system becomes overactive and attacks normal, healthy tissue.
-There are 2 main forms: Discoid lupus and Systemic Lupus (SLE)
+There are 2 main forms: Discoid lupus and Systemic Lupus Erythematosus (SLE)

-Mammogram Breast screening A mammogram is a safe low dose x-ray of the breast tissue, to check for breast cancer.
+Mammogram Breast screening A mammogram is a low dose x-ray of the breast tissue, to check for breast cancer.

-Marijuana Cannibas
+Marijuana Cannabis

 Hash